SidonTheTroll/cave-of-ordeals/English/Grammar/job-application.md

     I have done my BA in Music for 5 years in a reputed school.
 I also have experience in performing in state and national music events.

     If selected, I shall discharge my duties to your utmost satisfaction.
-Herewith I have attached my Bio-data for your kind perusal.
+Herewith I have attached my Bio-data for your kind consideration.

     Yours sincerely
     Rohan Khanna